 If you are married, you will also be asked for your spouse’s name, date of birth, nationality, and home address.

 In this section, you will fill in the details about your occupation, educational background, and employment history going back 5 years.

-You will also be asked for your travel history, and for details about any specialist skills you possess, or any military groups, charities, or professional organizations of which you have been a member.
+You will also be asked for your travel history, and for details about any special skills you possess, or any military groups, charities, or professional organizations of which you have been a member.

 PART 10: Security and Background Information

 Here, you will answer “yes” or “no” to 25 questions on security and background issues.
 Make sure you read these questions carefully and take care when answering, as mistakes here could adversely affect your application.

 You will need to upload a photo of yourself that conforms to U.S. Department of State guidelines.
 Once you’ve uploaded the photo you’ll be able to adjust the size and crop the image to make sure it fits the requirements.

 The photo you submit when you file your DS-160 isn’t a substitute for the passport-style photo required for many visa applications.
 You will still need to bring a printed photograph to your visa interview.